boralv/VodRecovery/README.md

 * The script is used to retrieve sub-only and deleted videos from twitch.
 * Credits to daylamtayari - TwitchRecover repository helped with the logic to recover twitch videos.

-# Script Requirements
+# Script Installation
-* MUST have python installed.
-* MUST have additional packages installed (ie..
-Requests)
+1. Install Python
+2. Clone repository
+3. Navigate into cloned directory
+4. Install required packages ``` pip install -r requirements.txt ``` (Run in terminal)
+5. Run Script :)

 # Script Notes
 * The script CANNOT recover every single vod.
 The script can only recover vods that still exist on the twitch vod domains.
 * Due to twitch's deletion process vods are typically only available up to 60 days old.
 The script will notify you if its older then 60 days.
 * The script uses local time to return results therefore using values from somebody else's example will not always work.
 * Ensure to enter the seconds value as 00 when running the script as the script brute forces the seconds value automatically.

-# Script Installation
-1. (Install Python)
-2. Clone repository
-3. Navigate into cloned directory
-4. Install required packages ``` pip install -r requirements.txt ``` (Run in terminal)
-5. Run Script :)

 # Analytical Sites
 * The following sites can be used to provide the information that the script requires: